Heterotic $M$-Theory Hidden Sectors with an Anomalous $U(1)$ Gauge Symmetry: A Specific Hidden Sector with FI=0

 Note from \eqref{rain3} that for vacua with a vanishing FI term

 It then follows from \eqref{rain2} that

 and, hence, many of the generic expressions in Section 2 greatly simplify.
 Henceforth, in this Section, the VEVs of the scalar fields satisfy

-When the FI term vanishes, the D-term stabilization mechanism fixes a combination of the real parts of the dilaton and the K\"ahler moduli only, while the matter superfields $C^{L}$ have vanishings scalar VEVs but are otherwise independent.
+When the FI term vanishes, the D-term stabilization mechanism fixes a combination of the real parts of the dilaton, the K\"ahler moduli and the five-brane modulus only.
+The D-flatness condition determines a so-called ``vanishing slope surface'' in the moduli space--see~\cite{Ashmore:2020ocb} for a detailed account.
+The moduli can take values within this subspace only.
+Equivalently, one linear combination of the moduli has been fixed and in reality, the effective has one less modulus.
+Fixing the VEVs of remaining moduli would require an additional moduli stabilization mechanism~\cite{Conlon:2010ji,Anderson:2011cza}, which however, is beyond the scope of this work.
+The matter superfields $C^{L}$ have vanishing scalar VEVs but are otherwise independent.
 For example, since $\langle k_{C}^{L} \rangle=0$, the mixing terms of the matter fermions $\psi_{C}^{L}$ with the $U(1)$ gaugino $\lambda_{2}$ in Lagrangian \eqref{rain1} vanish.
-Hence, to canonically normalize the chiral superfields and diagonalize their mass matrix, one need only consider the superfields $\tilde{S}$ and $\tilde{T}^{i}, i=1,2,3$.
+Hence, to canonically normalize the chiral superfields and diagonalize their mass matrix, one need only consider the superfields $\tilde{S}$, $\tilde{T}^{i}, i=1,2,3$ and $\tilde Z$.
 The matter chiral superfields $\tilde{C}^{L}$ decouple and can be treated independently.
 Therefore, we will ignore them until the end of this Section.
-That is, to obtain the canonically normalized low energy spectrum, we use the results of Appendix B with $z^A=(S,T^1,T^2,T^3)$ only.
+That is, to obtain the canonically normalized low energy spectrum, we use the results of Appendix B with $z^A=(S,T^1,T^2,T^3,Z)$ only.
 Following Appendix B, we perturb the moduli fields around their VEVs, such that

-We then rotate the basis composed of these scalar perturbations, as well as their fermionic superpartners, $\psi_S$ and $\psi_T^{i}$ respectively, into a new basis $(\xi^A ,\psi_\xi^A)$, for $A=1,\dots,1+h^{1,1}=4$.
+We then rotate the basis composed of these scalar perturbations, as well as their fermionic superpartners, $\psi_S$, $\psi_T^{i}$ and $\psi_Z$ respectively, into a new basis $(\xi^A ,\psi_\xi^A)$, for $A=1,\dots,2+h^{1,1}=5$.
 As shown in Appendix B, the change of basis is achieved via a rotation matrix $[U_{B}^{A}]$, which is the same for both the scalars and the fermions, such that